Melania Trump's Birthday Card from the White House Turns Into Viral Internet Meme

 The photo, which was taken in early March, also shows nearly 20 photographers circling the couch to take pictures of the president and the Czech prime minister.

 But the White House's choice of photo had many celebrating for another reason.
 The photo of Mrs. Trump quickly turned into a viral meme with many Photoshopping Vladimir Putin next to the first lady and others doctoring the image with other well-known faces, including Kellyanne Conway.

 Trump has yet to post a birthday tribute to his wife on social media.
-However, the day before, the president sent out a mass email asking for one million signatures for his wife’s birthday card.
+However, the day before, the president sent out a mass email asking for one million signatures for his wife's birthday card.
 (He employed this same technique last year.)“I need your help,” read the campaign email on Trump's behalf.
 “Our FANTASTIC First Lady Melania's birthday is right around the corner, and I want to do something special for her because she is so special to me.”

 It continued: “We all know that Melania is an INCREDIBLE wife, mother, and First Lady.
 Help me show her how much the American people love her!”

 But the gesture won't erase his history of birthday blunders.

 Last year, the president said he didn't get Mrs. Trump a gift because he was too busy.

 The president made the comment when he called in to Fox & Friends to give the first lady a shout out on her birthday.